 The next section of the basic financial statements is the Notes to the Financial Statements.
-The notes explain in detail some of the data contained in those statements.
+This section provides more detailed information and should be read in conjunction with the statements.

 In addition to the basic financial statements and accompanying notes, this report includes certain required supplementary information concerning the Bureau's progress in funding its obligation to provide other post-employment benefits to its employees.